DockerDemos/MinecraftServer/README.md

 To build the image, change directories into the root of this repository, and run:

-`docker build -t Minecraft .`  <-- note the period on the end
+`docker build -t minecraft .`  <-- note the period on the end

 Once it finishes building, you can run the container with:

-`docker run -i -t -d -p 25565:25565 Minecraft`
+`docker run -i -t -d -p 25565:25565 minecraft`

 Then, open your Minecraft client and connect to "localhost" or "127.0.0.1" to start playing.